vinfreecs/genga/Documentation.md

 Some Constants are defined as c++ preprocessor directives in the define.h file.
 After changing one of these constants, the code has to be recompiled.

-Here it can also be chosen if the gas disc is included or not.

  * All default parameters for the 'param.dat' file.
 See [here](#markdown-header-the-param.dat-file) for more details

  * def_pc f: Factor in Pre-checker, Pairs with rij^2 smaller than pc * rcrit^2 are considered as close encounter candidates
- * MaxColl i: Maximum number of Collisions per time step that can be stored
+ * def_MaxColl i: Maximum number of Collisions per time step that can be stored
  * def_cef f: Close encounter factor, pairs with rij^2 smaller than f * rcrit^2 are considered as close encounter pairs.
  * def_tol f: Tolerance in Bulirsh Stoer integrator.
  * def_dtmin f: Minimal time step in Bulirsch Stoer integrator .